 As an example, consider the two quadratic functions

 These two functions are plotted below, with being plotted in red and plotted in blue.
 We can see that they both have the solution set due to the roots which are marked at and respectively.
 Not only are these functions clearly different, but they have a fundamentally different shape, which is due to the different sign on the leading coefficient of each function.
 Actually, the two functions are related by the formula , which explains why these two functions share a solution set, since the roots that populate this set must solve the equation .
 More generally, any two quadratics will have an identical solution set for any constant .
 This reiterates the earlier statement that knowledge of the solution set is not enough to fully describe the quadratic function itself.

-A less precise but simpler way of understanding this is as follows.
+We can better understand this situation by recalling how the roots of a quadratic correspond to its factors.
 Assume that there is a quadratic function with the solution set , where .
 In this case, it is clear that the function has the given solution set , since .
 It is also the case that any function will have the solution set for any , since this new function is just a scaling of the original function .

 If the solution set consists of one element , then the only root will be common with the vertex of the function.
 In this case, the function will have the given solution set, since by definition.
 As with the previous situation, we can multiply the original function by a nonzero constant, meaning that the new function will have the same solution set.